consgithub/wasp-fix-eu-domain-0.13.2/README.md

 ## Important Notes

-Wasp Version: This fix is specifically for Wasp 0.13.2 Update Path: Official EU domain support was added in later Wasp versions (0.15+) Temporary Solution: Upgrade to Wasp 0.15+ for native EU domain support
+Wasp Version: This fix is specifically for Wasp 0.13.2
+Update Path: Official EU domain support was added in later Wasp versions (0.15+)
+Alternative Solution: Upgrade to Wasp 0.15+ for native EU domain support